necrocultist/Star-Destroyer/README.md

 ### Dependencies

--To play the game -> Going to itch.io and playing on browser/downloading the build.
+- To play the game -> Going to itch.io and playing on browser/downloading the build.

 - To edit the game -> Unity